A consistent driver isn’t the only part of a consistent experience

 Studies show that daily routine helps kids feel safe, gain independence and develop positive habits.

 This is especially true for more vulnerable populations.
-For children with special needs, routine helps them manage their time and behavior, and work on mastering ADL (the activities of daily living) — resulting in increased self-confidence.
+For children with special needs, routine helps them manage their time and behavior, and helps them work on mastering the activities of daily living (ADL) — resulting in increased self-confidence.

 For children in the foster care system or students experiencing homelessness, consistency and routine provide a sense of stability that may not be found at home.